 Activist who helped desegregate Birmingham library dies

-A Black Army veteran who helped peacefully desegregate the city library with a sit-in protest in 1963 has died, according to the library and an obituary published by his family.
+A Black Army veteran who helped peacefully desegregate an Alabama city's library with a sit-in protest in 1963 has died, according to the library and an obituary published by his family.

 Shelly Millender Jr. of Birmingham died on Saturday.
 He was 86.

+"Shelly Millender engaged the librarian who told him you should be going to the colored library.
+Shelly said, ‘No I want to use this library,’” Wayne S. Wiegand, who wrote “The Desegregation of Public Libraries in the Jim Crow South: Civil Rights and Local Activism,” said in an interview with a library official in 2018.

+“The librarian must have called the police.
+The police came, but didn’t bother to arrest them.
+Because they weren’t arrested, the students then left because they were there to be arrested,” Wiegand said.

-Library leaders agreed to end segregation afterward in what the library described as one of the few peaceful desegregation efforts in the city.
-In 2018, Millender served as a panelist during a discussion at the library about a book that documented the desegregation of public libraries in the South.
+Library leaders agreed to end segregation soon after in what was described as one of the few peaceful desegregation efforts in Birmingham, a flashpoint of civil rights demonstrations because of its strict enforcement of race-based separation and oppression.

+Wiegand said library leaders were worried about the reputation the city was gaining because of white segregationist Eugene “Bull” Connor, the police commissioner who unleashed dogs and fire hoses on civil rights demonstrators.

+“The fact the library became integrated peacefully in the middle of that violent summer is kind of lost on people.
+It was the sole site of racial conciliation in the middle of a town that was hosing African Americans and turning dogs on them,” Wiegand said.

 Millender spent decades selling cars and served as host of a radio show after retirement.
 Survivors include two sisters, three children, a lifelong companion and her son, the obituary said.